-According to the Social Security Administration, between 25 percent to 30 percent of American workers will suffer a disabling event at some point in their careers that prevents them from working and earning an income.
+The case for physician disability insurance begins with a sobering reality: Between 25-30% of American workers will suffer a disabling event at some point in their careers that prevents them from earning an income.
 As a highly-trained, highly-compensated medical professional, ask yourself:

 - What would become of your medical practice if you were unable to treat patients?